Overview

 Creating a Mock Object

-If you look at the newly-generated mocks/mocks.go file, you’ll see that it’s created a number of structs.
-You don’t need to understand all the code, but here’s what structs are created:
+If you look at source mode’s mock implementations in mocks/mocks.go, you’ll see that it’s created a number of structs.
+You don’t need to understand all the code, but here’s what structs are generated into a destination file or standard output.

 $// Code generated by MockGen.
 DO NOT EDIT.